M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Deployment/index.md

 ## Tips and tricks

+### Deploying a UIX application alongside a VAF application

+[User Interface eXtensibility]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/) applications are sometimes deployed alongside [Vault Application Framework]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/) applications.
+A good example is where a client-side application depends upon a server-side application for some functionality.

+An example of distributing applications like this is shown in the [distributing child applications]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Distributing-Child-Applications/) page.

 ### .mfappx

 The zipped file can be renamed to have a `.mfappx` extension (e.g. `MyApp.mfappx`) if you wish to differentiate it from other zip files.
 The functionality does not change.